StefanNedelchev/pwa-push-example/README.md

 - `styles.css` - stylesheet wieh a few styles for our elements
 - `scripts.js` - the client-side JavaScript code which is used by the web page
 - `sw.js` - the [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) which will be registered an installed by the browser.
 It's necessary for PWA applications and its main purpose for this project is to handle push notifications.
+- `manifes.webmanifes` - basic web manifest file which is necessary for each PWA.
+It includes properties like app name, theme colors and paths to icons.
+- `/assets` - a folder that includes all static assets (in this case we have icons and a splash screen for iOS)

 ## Installation and usage